anacletu/hangman-game-c/README.md

 - [Adapted Hangman ASCII art from this source](https://gist.github.com/chrishorton/8510732aa9a80a03c829b09f12e20d9c).

-## Contributing

-Contributions are what make the open source community an amazing place to be.

-1. Fork the project.
-2. Create your feature branch.
-3. Commit your changes.
-4. Push to the branch.
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.